metalwarrior665/actor-google-sheets/README.md

     - `offset` <[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Number_type)> Defines how many items you want to skip from the beginning. **Default**: `0`.
     - `range` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Defines  which part of your spreadsheet will be impacted by the actor.
 It is specified in [A1 notation](https://developers.google.com/sheets/api/guides/concepts#a1_notation). **Default**: Name of the first sheet in the spreadsheet.
     - `tokensStore` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Defines in which key-value store authorization tokens are stored.
 This applies to both where they are initialy stored and where they are loaded from on each subsequent run. **Default**: `"google-oauth-tokens"`.
-    - `filterByEquality` <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If true, only unique items(rows) are imported.
+    - `deduplicateByEquality` <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If true, only unique items(rows) are imported.
 Items are unique between each other if any of their fields are not equal (deep equality).
-Only one of `filterByEquality`, `filterByField` and  `transformFunction` can be specified! **Default**: `false`.
+Only one of `deduplicateByEquality`, `deduplicateByField` and  `transformFunction` can be specified! **Default**: `false`.
-    - `filterByField` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Similar to `filterByEquality` but uniqueness is checked only by the one specified field which means the rest of the fields maybe different but the item will still not be imported.
-Only one of `filterByEquality`, `filterByField` and  `transformFunction` can be specified! **Default**: `null`.
+    - `deduplicateByField` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Similar to `deduplicateByEquality` but uniqueness is checked only by the one specified field which means the rest of the fields maybe different but the item will still not be imported.
+Only one of `deduplicateByEquality`, `deduplicateByField` and  `transformFunction` can be specified! **Default**: `null`.
     - `transformFunction` <[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#String_type)> Custom function that can filter or modify the items in any way.
 It's requirements and behaviour [differs for each mode](#filter-options-and-transform-function).
-Only one of `filterByEquality`, `filterByField` and  `transformFunction` can be specified! **Default**: `null`
+Only one of `deduplicateByEquality`, `deduplicateByField` and  `transformFunction` can be specified! **Default**: `null`
     - `createBackup` <[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#Boolean_type)> If true then after obtaining the data from the spreadsheet and before any manipulation, data are stored into the default key-value store under the key `backup`.
 Can be loaded in future run using `load backup` mode.
 Useful when you are not sure what you are doing and have valuable data in the spreadsheet already. **Default**: `false`.

-## Filter options and transform function
+## Deduplicate options and transform function
 By default the behaviour of the import is straightforward. `replace` mode simply replaces the old content with new rows, `append` simply adds new rows below the old ones, `modify` doesn't do anything (it is only usable with filter options or transform function) and `read` saves the data as they are to the key-value store.
-But for more complicated imports that require importing only unique items or any other custom functionality, you need to use one of the following options: `filterByField`, `filterByEquality` or `transformFunction`.
+But for more complicated imports that require importing only unique items or any other custom functionality, you need to use one of the following options: `deduplicateByField`, `deduplicateByEquality` or `transformFunction`.
 Behaviour of each of these options is specific to each of the modes so if you need to do some more complicated workflow it is important to understand the interaction.

-- **`filterByEquality`**: Only unique items(rows) are kept in the data.
+- **`deduplicateByEquality`**: Only unique items(rows) are kept in the data.
 If two items have all fields the same, their are considered duplicates and are removed from the data.
-- **`filterByField`**: Similar to `filterByEquality` but the uniquenes of items is compared only with one field.
+- **`deduplicateByField`**: Similar to `deduplicateByEquality` but the uniquenes of items is compared only with one field.
 So if one items has certain value in this field, all other items with this value are considered duplicates and are removed from the data.
     - `append`: Old and new data is put together and checked for duplicates.
 Only the first item is kept if duplicates are found.
     - `replace`: Works like `append` but cares only about new data.
     - `modify`: Works like `replace` but cares only about old data.